cxw620/rust-polyglot/docs/intro.rst

 There are many guides to Rust, including the [Rust Book].
-This guide is something different: it is intended for the polyglot programmer, and is not entirely free of opinion.
+This guide is something different: it is intended for the experienced programmer who already knows many other programming languages.
+Also this guide is not entirely free of opinion.

 I try to give enough information to get you started, but to avoid going into too much detail.